Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-We are working to restart select services while keeping our staff and the MIT community as safe as possible.
-We will update the Libraries’ service updates page as plans evolve.
+The MIT Libraries are implementing a phased plan for providing access to physical collections.
+We will update the Libraries’ service updates page as services evolve.
 Library locations and study spaces remain closed until further notice.

 Most services will be limited to current MIT faculty, students, and staff.
 Thank you for your patience and understanding.